 - New future land use overlay for new development opportunities that provide a community benefit.

-- New types of recreational amenities, including 190 acres of public park land, a new central park along Canyonside Blvd., a new wildlife preserve overlooking the Reservoir, and an 18-hole disc golf course.
+- New types of recreational amenities, including 190 acres of public parkland, a new central park along Canyonside Boulevard, a new wildlife preserve overlooking the Reservoir, and an 18-hole disc golf course.